EvanLovely/alfred--project-helper/readme.md

 - [Terminal Notifier](https://github.com/alloy/terminal-notifier) (not necessary, but *super* useful).
 Run `gem install terminal-notifier` to install.
 - Websites that need to be built easier.

+## Optionally Set Where All Projects Live

+The default setup creates a folder at `~/all-projects` to keep all the projects.
+If you want to keep them elsewhere, like in Dropbox or Google Drive, then sym link that directory in here.
+For example, this is what I did:

+    ln -s ~/Dropbox/projects ~/all-projects

 ## Inital Config